dascroft/Solving-TDSE-for-an-Arbitrary-V-x-/README.md

-# Template repository for PH3010 Advanced Python
-Solving the TDSE for a Arbitrary Potential:
+# Solving the TDSE for a Arbitrary Potential V

 * `.gitignore` contains files that should be ignored by git
 * `LICENSE` the project license telling users who install your package the terms under which they can use your package